 Sue: Why has that Cyberman got black handles on his head?

-Me: He’s in charge.
+Me: He’s the one in charge.

 Sue: Really?
-He looks unfinished.
+He looks unfinished to me.

 The Doctor threatens Kellman with a Cybermat unless he tells him what’s going on.

-Sue: It’s all over the place, this one.
+Sue: It’s all over the place, this.

 Sue: Good cliffhanger.
 Terrible episode.

-Me: That’s very cruel.
+Me: That’s cruel, Sue.

-Me: What?
-Are you insane?
+Me: Are you insane, woman?!

-Sue: I can understand what he’s saying!
+Sue: I can understand everything he’s saying.

 Me: I give up.

-Me: Now I really give up.
+Me: Now I really do give up.

-Sue: So they are suicide bombers?
+Sue: So they’re basically suicide bombers?

-Meanwhile, on Voga, the planet of gold…
+Meanwhile on Voga, the planet of gold…

 The Doctor accuses the Cybermen of being a pathetic bunch of tin soldiers skulking about the galaxy in an ancient spaceship.

-Sue: Even the Doctor thinks they’re crap.
+Sue: See!
+Even the Doctor thinks they’re crap.

-Sue: That’s very glam.
+Sue: How very glam.

-Kellman admits that he is a double agent who is really working for the Vogans.
+Kellman admits he’s working for the Vogans.

 Sue: I don’t get it.
 If he wanted to work against the Cybermen, why did he try to kill the Doctor?

-Suddenly, another Cyberman decides to pipe up.
+And then another Cyberman decides to pipe up.

-“Harry Sullivan is an imbecile!”
+Harry Sullivan is an imbecile!

-Me: Only if he got Rory’s name wrong.
+Me: If he got Rory’s name wrong.

 Sue: Do you know what annoys me the most about this episode?